-Glucose strategies – 11 tips on how to flatten your glucose curve
+Glucose strategies – 11 tips to flatten your glucose curve

 Do you feel tired, sluggish, and hungry all the time?
 If so, your blood sugar might be to blame.

 Blood sugar changes are a crucial indicator of your health.
 If your blood sugar is too high, it can cause weight gain, diabetes, and even heart disease.
-But if your blood sugar is too low, it can lead to a variety of symptoms including weakness and fatigue.
+If your blood sugar is too low, it can lead to a variety of symptoms including brain fog, weakness, and fatigue.

 Read on for tips that will help you maintain your blood sugar levels to stay on top of your metabolic health.

 Glucose is the main sugar found in your blood and the simplest form of carbohydrate.
-Along with protein and fat, it is one of the body’s main sources of energy.
+Along with proteins and fats, it is one of the body’s main sources of energy.

-One of the reasons this can happen is when the pancreas doesn’t produce enough insulin (the hormone that controls the amount of glucose in the blood) in the way it should.
+One of the reasons this can occur is because the pancreas doesn’t produce enough insulin (the hormone that controls the amount of glucose in the blood).
 With repeatedly high blood sugar levels over long periods of time, the cells of the body become resistant to insulin, which normally helps them take up the glucose from the blood.
-To counteract this, the pancreas produces more and more insulin, until it gradually gives up and type 2 diabetes manifests itself.
-Type 1 diabetes on the other hand is a genetic or chronic condition in which the pancreas makes little to no insulin.
+To counteract this, the pancreas produces more and more insulin, until it eventually gives up and type 2 diabetes manifests itself.
+Type 1 diabetes, on the other hand, is a genetic or chronic condition in which the pancreas makes little to no insulin.

 People without diabetes may also experience fluctuations in their blood sugar levels.
 Imbalanced blood sugar can also lead to hormonal imbalances and inflammation, which in turn can impact mood, energy levels, and sleep.